-Each secondary school shall design, implement, monitor and evaluate those courses which are identified as being part of its Experiential Learning program, subject to the requirements outlined in Board policy and Ministry guidelines.
-There are five components of the Experiential Learning Cycle included in an educational program which includes an experiential learning component in the workplace, as follows:
+All TLDSB schools offering experiential learning programming shall design, implement, monitor and evaluate those courses which are identified as being part of its Experiential Learning program, subject to the requirements outlined in Board policy and Ministry guidelines.
+There are four components of the Experiential Learning Cycle included in an educational program which includes an experiential learning component in the workplace, as follows:

-- 4.2.1 preparation of students prior to the learning experience;
+4.2.1 preparation of students prior to the learning experience;

-- 4.2.2 development of a learning plan;

-- 4.2.3 monitoring;

-- 4.2.4 opportunities for reflection and integration; and
+- 4.2.2 development of a pre-placement learning plan; - 4.2.3 monitoring; - 4.2.4 opportunities for reflection and integration. - 4.3 EXPERIENTIAL LEARNING STUDENT PARTICIPATION GENERAL

-- 4.2.5 student evaluation.

-4.3 EXPERIENTIAL LEARNING STUDENT PARTICIPATION - GENERAL

-Student participation in experiential learning opportunities is the responsibility of the principal, with input from the school's education staff subject to the following:
+Student participation in experiential learning opportunities is the responsibility of the principal, with input from the school's staff subject to the following: